 - 4 cups cooked polenta

-- 2 Tbsp extra virgin olive oil
+- 2 tablespoons extra virgin olive oil

-- Prepare one batch of creamy polenta.
+Prepare one batch of creamy polenta.

-- Turn the polenta onto a cutting board.
+Turn the polenta onto a cutting board.
 It should be completely molded into the shape of your loaf pan.
-Cut into ½-inch slices and brush each one with olive oil on both sides.
+Cut into 1/2-inch slices and brush each one with olive oil on both sides.

 If using a gas grill, a medium-high setting should be enough.

-- Place each slice diagonally across the grill and let it cook for about 10 minutes or until dark-brown grill marks appear.
-Don't move the polenta around, though, or you'll disturb the browning process.
+Place each slice diagonally across the grill and let it cook for about 10 minutes or until dark-brown grill marks appear.
+Don't move the polenta around, though, or you will disturb the browning process.

-- Flip and grill the other side until grill marks appear, about another 10 minutes.
+Flip and grill the other side until grill marks appear, about another 10 minutes.
 Serve hot.